xlab-si/emmy/README.md

  * mathematical groups in which the operations take place
  * utilities for generating safe primes, group generators, for decomposing integers into squares (`crypto/common`)
- * commitments (to commit to a chosen value while keeping it hidden to others, see `crypto/commitments`)
+ * commitments (to commit to a chosen value while keeping it hidden to others)
  * zero-knowledge proofs as building blocks for schemes (protocols which are used as subprotocols in schemes, see `crypto/zkp`)
  * communication layer to enable client-server interaction (for messages exchanged in protocols)